-The Greek artist Athina Ioannou (1968), currently residing in Dusseldorf, maximizes and reinterprets painting with minimal and economic means.
-Her sensuous “abstract” painting – which she prefers to refer to as ‘plus-painting’ – arises from the ‘intensification’ of ready-made carriers (canvas, felt, commercial textiles…) through the patient all-over saturation of her work with linseed oil.
-In this way, she creates canvases that lose their original color, become transparent and play freely with the light and mostly white color of the underlying, supporting wall.
-Athina Ioannou as it were sacralizes the banal; she transforms her ready-made textiles into profound art and brings this about through a wide variety of formal applications and constellations.
-Her work is space-sensitive; animated by the changing, existing light that takes hold of the color that is altered and made unique with every change of the light’s intensity.
+Greek artist Athina Ioannou (1968), currently residing in Dusseldorf, maximizes and reinterprets painting with minimal and economic means.
+Her sensuous ‘abstract’ painting – which she prefers to refer to as ‘plus-painting’ – arises from the ‘intensification’ of ready-made carriers (canvas, felt, commercial textiles…) through the patient all-over saturation of her work with linseed oil.
+In this way, she creates canvases that lose their original color, become transparent and play freely with the light as well as the mostly white color of the underlying, supporting wall.
+Athina Ioannou sacralizes the banal; she transforms her ready-made textiles into profound art, and brings this about through a wide variety of formal applications.
+Her work is space-sensitive; animated by the changing, existing light that takes hold of the color, which is then altered and made unique with every change of the light’s intensity.

 This solo exhibition presents a sampling of her artistic practice.
 Canvasses are hung next to one another at a short distance from the wall and let the light swirl across their surfaces saturated with linseed oil – works that also immediately bring to mind recent paintings from artists such as Palermo and Günther Förg.
 What is nice is that one can literally look through the work; nothing is hidden or masked – the art, here, presents itself as disarmingly transparent as an intriguing X-ray photo.
 Small irregular elements of materials such as felt and other fabrics – fully saturated with linseed oil – are pinned to the wall.
 A large number of these beautiful fragments are brought together in an intuitively composed constellation that will, as such, always look different in other installations at other places in the future.
-The beautiful gouaches function, as it were, as architectural possibilities or geo-structures in which these fragments are contained.
+The gouaches function as architectural possibilities or geo-structures in which these fragments are contained.
 And yes, she has recently started using her fingers as a brush.
-The artist lets dense, pasty or light-footed blue fingerprints float above poems placed on sheets of paper, concealing as it were the impossibility of language to express life’s essences.
+The artist lets dense, pasty or light-footed blue fingerprints float above poems placed on sheets of paper, seemingly concealing the impossibility of language to express life’s essence.
 Poetry is the central concept in her oeuvre; she poeticizes the essential importance of light through unfathomable, unique colors.
-She is a “modern” painter who eschews gratuitous and pathetic expressions of grand emotions by manipulating her well-chosen subject so as to make her art into a projection of absolute sensuality.
-Athina Ioannou brings an exceptional form of painting by means of a traceable method in which transparency stands for painting as such.
+She is a ‘modern’ painter who eschews gratuitous and pathetic expressions of grand emotions by manipulating her well-chosen subject so as to make her art into a projection of absolute sensuality.
+Athina Ioannou brings an exceptional form of painting, by means of a traceable method in which transparency stands for painting itself.

 – Luk Lambrecht